 Understanding Kittens

 Kittens, the epitome of cuteness and playfulness, are born with an inherent need for care and companionship.
-Similar to human infants, they rely on their mothers and littermates for warmth, comfort, and learning.
-It’s important to recognize this dependency when considering leaving them alone at night.
+Like human infants, they rely on their mothers and littermates for warmth, comfort, and learning.

 Sleep Patterns